Dell M1000e: MXL 10/40 Gb switch

-At the Dell Interop 2012 in Las Vegas Dell announced the first FTOS based blade-switch: the Force10 MXL 10/40Gpbs blade switch, and later a 10/40Gbit/s concentrator.
+At the Dell Interop 2012 in Las Vegas Dell announced the first FTOS based blade-switch: the Force10 MXL 10/40Gpbs blade switch, and later a 10/40 Gbit/s concentrator.
 The FTOS MXL 40 Gb was introduced on 19 July 2012.
-The MXL provides 32 internal 10Gbit/s links (2 ports per blade in the chassis), two QSFP+ 40Gbit/s ports and two empty expansion slots allowing a maximum of 4 additional QSFP+ 40Gbit/s ports or 8 10Gbit/s ports.
-Each QSFP+ port can be used for a 40Gbit/s switch to switch (stack) uplink or, with a break-out cable, 4 x 10Gbit/s links.
+The MXL provides 32 internal 10 Gbit/s links (2 ports per blade in the chassis), two QSFP+ 40 Gbit/s ports and two empty expansion slots allowing a maximum of 4 additional QSFP+ 40 Gbit/s ports or 8 10 Gbit/s ports.
+Each QSFP+ port can be used for a 40 Gbit/s switch to switch (stack) uplink or, with a break-out cable, 4 x 10 Gbit/s links.
 Dell offers direct attach cables with on one side the QSFP+ interface and 4 x SFP+ on the other end or a QSFP+ transceiver on one end and 4 fibre-optic pairs to be connected to SFP+ transceivers on the other side.

 Up to six MXL blade-switch can be stacked into one logical switch.

-Besides the above 2x40 QSFP module the MXL also supports a 4x10Gb SFP+ and a 4x10GbaseT module.
+Besides the above 2x40 QSFP module the MXL also supports a 4x10 Gb SFP+ and a 4x10GbaseT module.

-All ethernet extension modules for the MXL can also be used for the rack based N4000 series (fka Power connector 8100).
+All Ethernet extension modules for the MXL can also be used for the rack based N4000 series (fka Power connector 8100).

 The MXL switches also support Fibre Channel over Ethernet so that server-blades with a converged network adapter Mezzanine card can be used for both data as storage using a Fibre Channel storage system.
 The MXL 10/40 Gbit/s blade switch will run FTOS and because of this will be the first M1000e I/O product without a Web graphical user interface.
-The MXL can either forward the FCoE traffic to an upstream switch or, using a 4 port 8Gb FC module, perform the FCF function, connecting the MXL to a full FC switch or directly to a FC SAN.
+The MXL can either forward the FCoE traffic to an upstream switch or, using a 4 port 8 Gb FC module, perform the FCF function, connecting the MXL to a full FC switch or directly to a FC SAN.